Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Methodology

-Figure~\ref {fig:workflow_diagram} illustrates a workflow diagram for the proposed deep learning-based mosquito classification system involving data collection, preprocessing, model training, and evaluation.
-The process begins with data collection and merging various mosquito images, followed by data splitting and augmentation.
-It includes a decision point to check if the data is balanced, and if not, the data is balanced before compiling and training various models (ResNet50, Xception, ViT, Swin-S, Swin-B, CVT, and MobileViT).
-The training is followed by a check for the desired accuracy, with options to adjust the corresponding hyperparameters and re-evaluate the models.
-Once the desired accuracy is achieved, open-set learning is implemented employing the OpenMax dataset and Weibull distribution, and reports are generated.
+Figure~\ref{fig:workflow_diagram} illustrates the workflow for the proposed deep learning-based mosquito classification system.
+The process begins with the collection and merging of various mosquito image datasets.
+After the data is collected, it is split and augmented to increase variability and dataset size.
+At a decision point, the workflow checks if the data is balanced.
+If the data is unbalanced, balancing techniques are applied to ensure even class distribution.
+Once the data is balanced, various models, including ResNet50, Xception, Vision Transformer (ViT), Swin-S, Swin-B, Convolutional Vision Transformer (CVT), and MobileViT, are compiled and trained.
+The next step in the workflow is checking if the models have achieved the desired accuracy.
+If the performance does not meet the expectations, hyperparameters are adjusted, and the models are retrained.
+Once the desired accuracy is achieved, the workflow proceeds to implement open-set learning using the OpenMax layer and the Weibull distribution to handle unknown classes during inference.
+The final step in the process involves generating classification reports based on the trained model's performance.